vircadia/vircadia-native-core/INSTALL.md

 ###Install

-The `install` target will copy the High Fidelity targets and their dependencies to your CMAKE_INSTALL_PREFIX.
+The `install` target will copy the High Fidelity targets and their dependencies to your `CMAKE_INSTALL_PREFIX`.

 ###Packaging